What is a Family Visa?

 Children and partners can accompany you to the UK if you are entering on a certain type of Points-based system visa.
 If successful, their visa is classed as a Dependent Visa.
 Child Dependent Visas are used by children who accompany their parent to the UK on a valid form of entry clearance.

-To be eligible for this type of Family Visa, the parent must be applying for/already have entry clearance under the Tier 1, Tier 2, Tier 4, or Tier 5 categories.
+To be eligible for this type of Family Visa, the parent must be applying for/already have entry clearance under the relevant category

 To make a Child Dependent Visa application, you must show that you have enough funds to support all the family members you wish to accompany you to the UK.
-These funds can be made up by your prospective salary (if applying as a Tier 2 or Tier 5 worker).
+These funds can be made up by your prospective salary (if applying as a Skilled Worker or Temporary Worker).
 However, you must also have savings/another regular income to properly support yourself and your dependents when you first get to Britain.

 A dependent is classed as any of the following: